ADGEfficiency/programming-resources/lessons-learnt/blog-post.md

 Anything that can’t be measured easily (e.g., consistency) is often forgotten; pay particular attention to attributes that are difficult to measure. - https://maheshba.bitbucket.io/blog/2021/10/19/42Things.html

 three components make up monitoring - logging, metrics, and alarms - https://neilkakkar.com/things-I-learnt-from-a-senior-dev.html

+## Monitoring

+[lockedInSpace](https://www.lockedinspace.com/posts/001.html) A good monitoring system, well-organized repository, fault-tolerance workloads and automation mechanisms are the basis of any architecture.

+[Jan Schaumann](https://www.netmeister.org/blog/ops-lessons.html) Bart Simpson writing 'Tar is not a play thing' on the school chalkboard.Email is the worst monitoring and alerting mechanism except for all the others.

+# People

+## design

+[Mahesh Balakrishnan](https://maheshba.bitbucket.io/blog/2021/10/19/42Things.html) Socalize task estimates.
+Socalize design.
+Design as team, implement as individual.

 ## Work Well With Others